script-0/wiabox-nodes-map/readme.md

 - [ ] Make more test

 ## Credits
-Built in the frame of **Projet réseau 4GI : Design and Implement website of Wiabox ( a community netwoek)**
+Built in the frame of **Projet réseau 4GI : Design and Implement website of Wiabox ( a community network)**